PraneetKala13/nodejs_tutorial/tutorial/audit/text.md

 # Identify vulnerabilities in packages

+Keeping your dependencies up to date is one of the best things you can do when it comes to security.
+While an attacker of course can try to find vulnerabilities in your application, it is much easier to scan for known vulnerabilities in packages you might be using.

 PNPM includes a built-in audit tool that can be used to scan installed packages for vulnerabilities.
 To run an audit, simply run the following command:

 ```plain